fatveg/dict2md/README.md

 >
 > <object object at 0x1008d5690>

-# Converting Dictionary to Word .docx
+# dict2docx - Create a Word File from a Dictionary

-There is also a function dict2docx available that uses python-docx to do a similar conversion but saves the result as a Word .docx file.
+There is also a function `dict2docx` that uses `python-docx` to do a similar conversion but saves the result as a Word .docx file.

 Use this as follows: